New Buffalo Bills wide receiver lands on injured reserve after just one game

 The hits just keep on coming for the Buffalo Bills at wide receiver.

-Joshua Palmer hasn't met expectations in Buffalo this season, and Keon Coleman is reportedly going to be benched for a second consecutive game, following the second-year wide receiver's tardiness to a meeting last week.
+Buffalo hasn't gotten what it expected out of Joshua Palmer this season and Keon Coleman is reportedly going to be benched for a second straight game after the second-year wideout was late to a meeting last week.

 Making matters worse, the Bills are missing Dalton Kincaid for a second consecutive week as he continues to deal with a hamstring injury.